ElmCast/elm-vim/README.md

 * `:ElmMakeMain` attempts to call `elm-make` with "Main.elm".

 * `:ElmTest` calls `elm-test` with the given file.
-If no file is given it attempts to run the tests in 'Test[filename].elm'.
+If no file is given it runs it in the root of your project.

 * `:ElmRepl` runs `elm-repl`, which will return to vim on exiting.